k3ntako/5th-Dimension-CLI/README.md

 ```

 ### Using the program
 All interactions will involve your keyboard.
 Often, your will be asked to choose one or more options from a list of options.
 Move up and down with your arrow keys.
 If you are able to choose more than one option, use the `Space button` to select the options and hit `Return`/`Enter` to submit.
-Just use `Return`/`Enter` if you are only able to select one option.
+Just use `Return`/`Enter` if you are only able to select one option.If you are asked for a text input, type your input and hit `Return`/`Enter`.

-If you are asked for a text input, type your input and hit `Return`/`Enter`.
+If you want to change the font size, please look at the settings in your Terminal application.

 ## Testing
 This program was built using test-driven development to ensure maximal test coverage.
 Mocha, Chai, and Sinon were used to write the tests.